-Don't let a low ATAR score or no ATAR hold you back from your goal of attending university.
-Discover alternative pathways and strategies to secure your uni spot.
+Don't let a low Year 12 score or no ATAR hold you back from your goal of attending university.

 Are you worried that your ATAR won't be high enough to get you into your dream university course?
 Don't stress!
 There are several alternative channels to getting into uni that don't require an ATAR.